 While mostly considered as a summer vegetable, lettuce can also be grown indoors in a small hydroponic setup that gives you year-round supply.
 It's a great vegetable, especially the many new varieties that avail themselves to be picked indiscriminately and still continue growing.

 The final choice in this list.
 I would have said garlic if I had another option but we're trying to limit ourselves here.
 Onions are a great option for the home self-sustainable garden.
 They store really well making them available in the off season and are great producers.
 Plus, like lemons, onions are a great flavouring for many dishes and are useful in pickling and preserving other vegetables.

 Could that list satisfy you and your family?
 Or would you need to embellish it with a few more choices or even replace some the ones I've mentioned.

 Given above are the most important sustainable gardening methods.
 Following these tips not only ensures you that you have food to eat, it also assures you that the food you eat is healthful.

-For more gardening options, check out our guide on boat gardening.
 Not only that, you help save the environment in the process of growing your own food!